Do Go On - 314 - The Oak Island Mystery

 Good to know.

-canadian french that probably actually sets a lot of context answers a lot of questions yeah
+That probably actually sets a lot of content.

-i thought it might there was a real gap in my report and i was like i don't know what's missing
+There was a real gap in my report and I was like, I don't know what's missing here.

-of course yes well this is new scotia yeah well just off the shores of New Scotia, along Canada's Atlantic coast,
+Well, just off the shores of New Scotia along Canada's Atlantic coast sits Oak Island.

 stating that seven men will die in search of treasure before it is found.